gianscarpe/gianscarpe/README.md

 ### What's up there? 👋

 I'm [Gianluca](https://blog.scarpellini.dev)!
+I'm a Research Scientist at Genesis Molecular AI working on generative models for drug discovery.
 I hold a Ph.D. student @ Italian Institute of Technology in Computer Vision and Reinforcement Learning.
 In 2022, I interned at Google DeepMind.

 This is my [linkedin](https://www.linkedin.com/in/gianlucascarpellini/)\
 This is my [blog](https://blog.scarpellini.dev)\